By Jacob Silverman

-Federal judges, with a few exceptions, are appointed for life — until they die, retire or resign.
+With a few exceptions, federal judges are appointed for life — until they die, retire or resign.
 The Constitution calls for federal judges to act with “good behavior,” and they can be impeached for improper or criminal conduct.
 A strict code of conduct exists for federal judges, guiding their behavior.
-Many judges are also considered scholars in their field and spend time speaking, working in the community, teaching or writing in legal journals.
-Judges who retire, known as senior judges, may be called up on a full- or part-time basis to help with cases.
+Many judges are also considered scholars in their field and spend time speaking, working in the community, teaching, or writing in legal journals.
+Judges who retire, known as senior judges, may be called upon a full- or part-time basis to help with cases.
 Senior judges handle 15 percent to 20 percent of the workload for appellate and district courts.

 Appointed by the President, federal judges are confirmed by the Senate and have their pay determined by Congress.
-Most federal judges make about the same amount as members of Congress ($150,000 or more), though like some members of Congress, many federal judges have previous experience in more lucrative positions with large law firms.
-The Constitution doesn’t actually require that judges are lawyers, but so far all federal judges have been members of the Bartrained lawyers.
+Most federal judges make about the same amount as Congress members ($150,000 or more), though like some Congress members, many federal judges have previous experience in more lucrative positions with large law firms.
+The Constitution doesn’t actually require that judges are lawyers, but so far, all federal judges have been members of the Bartrained lawyers.

 Each federal court has a chief judge who handles some administrative responsibilities in addition to his or her regular duties.
 The chief judge is usually the judge who has served on that court the longest.
 Chief justices for district and appeals courts must be under age 65 and may serve as chief judge for seven years but not beyond age 70.

-Each court also has its own staff of employees, including court reporters, clerks and assistants, who are vital to the operation of the court.
-A court’s primary administrative officer is the Clerk of the Court, who maintains records, is responsible for the court’s finances, provides support services, sends official notices and summons, administers the jury system and manages interpreters and court reporters.
+Each court also has its own staff of employees, including court reporters, clerks, and assistants, who are vital to the court’s operation.
+A court’s primary administrative officer is the Clerk of the Court, who maintains records, is responsible for the court’s finances, provides support services, sends official notices and summons, administers the jury system, and manages interpreters and court reporters.